LeavaTail/debugfatfs/README.md

  * Cluster raw data
  * Sector raw data
  * Convert any character
- * Create any directory entry (Only interactive mode)
  * Change any FAT entry (Only interactive mode)
  * Change any allocation bitmap (Only interactive mode)
  * Trim deleted directory entry (Only interactive mode)